Clay Hill Memorial Forest

 Mr. Lloyd Curry-- Lloyd is a resident of Green County and serves as a community representative on the Board.
 He has an interest in natural history and is an avid birder.
 Lloyd has coordinated the Audubon Society's Christmas Bird Count for the upper Green River, Kentucky area for several years.

-Mr. Edwin White-- Edwin is the family representative to the Board.
+Mr. Edwin Lee White, Jr. -- Ted is the family representative to the Board.
 He is a retired Lockheed-Martin engineer.
 He is a civic leader in his Atlanta, Georgia community, and he is involved with the Urban Resource Partnership Program of the U.S. Department of Agriculture.

-Mr. Glen Datillo-- Glen is a graduate of the University of Kentucky School of Forestry.
+Mr. Glenn Datillo-- Glenn is a graduate of the University of Kentucky School of Forestry.
 He has served for many years as a forester at the Campbellsville Branch of the Kentucky Division of Forestry.
 Glen has also been a long-time volunteer in Boy Scouts of America.

 Mr. Alan Reed-- Alan completed a MS in Biology at Western Kentucky State University and additional study at Tennessee Technological University and at the University of Kentucky.
 He is a science educator having served as a classroom teacher and principal.
-He is a broadcaster, currently serving as Owner/President of WAVE Radio.
+Alan is currently the Superindendent of Schools in Adair County, KY.

 Dr. Robert Doty---Bob is Professor Emeritus of English Literature at Campbellsville University.
 Bob is an avid naturalist, photographer of wildflowers and long-time supporter of Clay Hill Memorial Forest.